Efunsetan Aniwura: Death

 Aniwura was killed in her sleep by two of her slaves in 1874.
 They had been instructed to do so by her adopted son, Kumuyilo.
 Kumuyilo was in turn, bribed by Aare Latoosa, the ruler of Ibadan at the time.
 The motivation was posited to be that Latoosa felt threatened by her wealth and disobedience towards him.

 Legacy

 Chief Aniwura got mainstream attention after being the subject of a play by Professor Akinwunmi Isola.

 Aniwura's statue is placed at the center of Challenge roundabout, a major point within the modern city of Ibadan.

-She has also been the subject of some Nigerian film productions.
+She has also been the subject of some Nigerian film productions including Efunsetan Aniwura.